div-antk/freemarket_sample_51c/README.md

 | status            | INT       | null: false                   |
 |                   |           |                               |

+Association

+- has_many :items
+- has_many :comments
+- has_many :likes
+- has_many :ratings
+- has_many :deposits
+- has_one :credit_card

+---

 ## ★ credit_cards

 | Column        | Type      | Option                         |